Kermanshah province: International and border trade

-Kermanshah province has 371 km of common border with Iraq.There are five official border markets in the province.
-Three of these neighbor the Kurdish part of Iraq and the other two the Iraqi central government (Khosravi, Sumar).
+Kermanshah province has 371 km of common border with Iraq.
+There are five official border markets in the province.
+Three of these neighbor the Kurdistan Region of Iraq and the other two the Iraqi central government (Khosravi, Sumar).
 Based on figures from 9 November 2021, with a share of 5.7 to 6 percent Kermanshah province is among the first five exporters of non-oil products of Iran.
 Around 30 to 35 percent of theses exports were from the province's own products.
 The highest share of exports belong to Parviz border which neighbors Iraqi Kurdistan followed by Khosravi and Sumar.

-Exports from Kermanshah Province hit $2.7 billion in the fiscal year 2021-22 (ending March 20), registering a 15% growth compared with the previous year, according to a local official.
+Exports from Kermanshah province hit $2.7 billion in the fiscal year 2021-22 (ending 20 March), registering a 15% growth compared with the previous year, according to a local official.

 The province's share in Iran's total exports during the period stood at 10% in terms of tonnage and 12% in value.

 Kermanshah's share in total exports to Iraq stood at 53% and share in non-oil goods reached 43%.

 Non-oil exports from Kermanshah mainly include tomato and tomato paste, air conditioners, cheese, industrial oil and their derivatives, biscuit, different types of melon, watermelon, tile and ceramic, plastic bags, marble, yogurt, milk, cream, cucumber, eggplant, apple and melamine dishes.